-The first step in any business is understanding our business.
-Because, no customers also means, no business.
-And, it’s more than just having a customer here and there — it’s about understanding your customer.
+The first step in any business is understanding your customer.
+Because no customers also mean no business.
+And, it’s more than just having a customer here and there — it’s about understanding them.

-By understanding and knowing what makes them tick and who they are, you can work that profile into future marketing.
-You will find that often your customers will have commonalities in who they are; where they come from, what they desire and what they fear?
-Do you know their daily routine or do you even know the age, sex and social class?
+You can work that profile into future marketing by understanding and knowing what makes them tick and who they are.
+You will find that your customers often have commonalities in who they are, where they come from, what they desire and what they fear?
+Do you know their daily routine, or do you even know their age, sex and social class?

 If you don’t yet, you should!

 Anytime you think of your business (idea), the first thing that should come to mind is your customer.
 You should be able to create your solution and its benefits around the person who will use or buy it.

 Understanding your Customer

 Demographics help you get a first idea of who your customer likely is.
 To fill your customers with life, create avatars which include primary attributes like;